kylebittinger/usedist/README.md

     ## 6      C         y    15
     ## 7      C         z    10

 The data table has no value for row “B” and column “z”.
-By convention, a value of 0 is filled in for missing combinations when we convert to matrix format.
+By default, a value of 0 is filled in for missing combinations when we convert to matrix format.
 Here is how we convert: